Pipeline Safety Fact Sheets

 Who regulates pipelines in Canada?
 How safe are they?
 How do Canadians benefit?
 Learn more about Canada’s extensive pipeline network and how it is managed.

-Recent Research by Natural Resources Canada on Corrosivity
+Research on Corrosivity

 Using the Rotating Cage Method to simulate pipeline operating conditions in the laboratory, Natural Resources Canada researchers conducted experiments to evaluate the corrosivity of crude oil under worst-case conditions.